 DEFENSE ENVIRONMENTAL RESTORATION PROGRAM (DERP), FORMERLY USED DEFENSE SITES (FUDS) - This Congressionally directed program (PL 98-212) provides for an expanded effort in environmental restoration.
 It emphasizes the identification, investigation and cleanup of hazardous and toxic waste; unexploded ordnance; and unsafe buildings, structures and debris at current and former military facilities.
 One hundred and eighty-one formerly used defense sites have been identified in Maine.
 Site and project eligibility investigations at 181 sites are now complete, including 93 where no work was found to be necessary.
-Of the 88 sites where work was needed, the following efforts are underway.
+Of the 88 sites where work was needed, the following efforts are underway:

-A revised inventory project report (INPR) was signed in May 2015 for the Dow Military Airfield (2nd CD) (located at the Bangor International Airport).
+A revised inventory project report (INPR) was signed in May 2015 for the Dow Military Airfield (2nd CD) (located at Bangor International Airport).
 Two projects (Fuel Filter/Drum/TCE Disposal Area and Salvage Yard) were identified as Hazardous, Toxic and Remedial Waste (HTRW) projects (without potentially responsible party (PRP) issues).
 A contract was awarded to Mabbett & Associates in September 2016 to conduct a Remedial Investigation (RI/FS) at the Dow Fuel Filter/Drum/TCE Disposal Area.
 A Phase 1 investigation under this contract was conducted in the fall of 2017.
-A Phase 2 is being planned for 2020.
+A Phase 2 is ongoing, with a planned completion in 2023.

-An RI/FS of the Salvage Yard site began in 2018 with the field work completed in 2019.
-Groundwater sampling will continue in 2020 and the soil sample data will be evaluated to determine if more sampling is necessary.
+An RI/FS of the Salvage Yard site began in 2018 with A Phase 1 investigation completed in 2019-2020.
+Additional well installation and groundwater investigation will continue in 2022 and 2023.